vaughantay/roguelove/README.md

   * Stores can have a variety of items, and can generate with infinite or limited numbers of that item.
   * Stores can sell and buy different lists of items.
   * A "Store" feature generates during mapgen, with a store definition attached to it, and moving onto it lets you interact with the store.
+  * Stores can be defined with a list of tags they'll buy.
+You can sell items to the store matching these tags rather than having to pre-define every single item the store will buy.
+The stores will use that item's defined Value attribute as the amount they'll pay for it.
   * Future improvements: Stores using an item as a token rather than normal money.
-  * Future improvements: Stores letting you sell items matching certain qualifiers to them rather than having to pre-define what they buy.
 * Player classes and class selection on the newgame screen.
   * Classes can modify stats, give starting items, spells, faction membership and favor, money, and damage weaknesses/resistances.
   * Classes can also automatically grant certain abilities on level up.
   * Future improvements: Classes granting options to choose between abilities on level up, rather than automatically giving them.
+* Miscellaneous:
+  * Features can have "actions" attached to them.
+There's a new keybinding used to perform a feature's action.
+Theoretically, features can have multiple actions attached to them, but this is untested.

 [Incomplete guide to using the Roguelove engine](https://docs.google.com/document/d/1bJmuokbK8Xtd2P9K8KRQRSeGdHd78HGKuOKaZltCoE4/edit?usp=sharing)